DeepLcom/deepl-php/README.md

     See the [API documentation][api-docs-context-param] for more information and example usage.
 -   `glossary`: glossary ID of glossary to use for translation.
+-   `model_type`: specifies the type of translation model to use, options are:
+    - `'quality_optimized'`: use a translation model that maximizes translation quality, at the cost of response time.
+This option may be unavailable for some language pairs.
+    - `'prefer_quality_optimized'`: use the highest-quality translation model for the given language pair.
+    - `'latency_optimized'`: use a translation model that minimizes response time, at the cost of translation quality.

 The following options are only used if `tag_handling` is `'xml'`: